Here I relate some of my experience in the Cloud area.

 2020 Software Engineering, Operations Center, for Blizzard in Ireland

-In 2020 January, I joined Activision Blizzard as Operations Engineer where I use all the technologies related to Cloud and Data Center provisioning at Scale and IaC and I write Automation mainly in Python, and shell.
+In 2020 January, I joined Activision Blizzard as Operations Engineer where I use all the technologies related to Cloud and Data Center provisioning at Scale and IaC and I write Automation mainly in Python.
+Recipes and shell too.
 Automate everything.

 I used several virtualization products: different Vmware solutions, OpenStack, Docker, self made…